EstimatedEst. Read Time: 13 minutes

 how to do a lat pulldown

-HOW TO DO IT: Begin by setting up dual handle attachments on a cable pulley machine.
-Place your feet flat on the floor and use an overhand grip on the handles.
-If the target muscles you’re going after are the lats, you need to stay upright and not lean back.
+3. If the target muscles you’re going after are the lats, you need to stay upright with body tall and a neutral spine and not lean back.
 That means you have to pull down next to your head.
 Pull them right in line with your ears and keep them right down the midline of your body.
-You can use either an overhand grip or underhand grip.
-I’d recommend alternating the grip from set to set.
-One cue to give yourself as you’re going down is “chest to bar,” even if you’re not using a bar.
-The idea is to bring the equipment down enough so that you are engaging the lats.

 HOW TO TARGET THE UPPER BACK WITH A LAT PULLDOWN

-HOW TO DO IT: If you’re trying to work the upper and mid back, you can utilize the dual handles, rope, or Lat Pulldown bar.
-What you choose doesn’t make a huge difference because it’s all going to fall in front of your body.
-Before trying a wide grip, I’d recommend starting with a standard grip here.
-Pull the bar, handles, or rope toward your chest and lean back slightly as you do.
-Keep the lats contracted the entire time.
-Contract the mid back and slowly return to the starting position.
+1. If you’re trying to work the upper and mid back, you can utilize the dual handle grips, rope, or Lat Pulldown bar cable attachments.
+The cable machine attachment you choose doesn’t make a huge difference because it’s all going to fall in front of your body.

 COMMON MISTAKES WHEN PERFORMING A LAT PULLDOWN